Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ## The big picture

 Before the modules zoom in one piece at a time, here's the whole thing on a single page.
-If the boxes look unfamiliar now, that's fine — by the capstone you'll have built every one of them.
+If the boxes look unfamiliar now, that's fine.
+By the capstone you'll have built every one of them.

 ![Component diagram, ".NET Agentic Solution on AWS".
 A .NET application (a Semantic Kernel host) invokes an agent on Bedrock AgentCore, which reasons over Amazon Bedrock foundation models through the Converse API and calls a .NET Lambda tool via an action group.
 IAM grants access, SSM Parameter Store supplies prompts and config, and OpenTelemetry collects telemetry.
 Solid lines are the runtime call path; dashed lines are config, permissions, and telemetry.](/assets/dotnet-agent-on-aws-bedrock.svg)
 _The whole system on one page.
 Solid arrows are the runtime call path — your .NET app drives an agent that reasons over Bedrock models and calls a .NET Lambda tool.
 Dashed arrows are the supporting cast: IAM permissions, prompts and config in SSM Parameter Store, and OpenTelemetry traces.
 Each module builds one of these boxes; the capstone wires them together._